ArtHitParade

 The founders of the nation are now trying to redefine the delicate balance between the executive and legislative branches while considering also the need for autonomy of each state.
 Their work is outstanding, since the system defined between 1787 and 1789 is still the foundation of the US law.

 This collection was a working document for the new President.
-It is also a much valuable autograph: signed on the title page, it includes handwritten notes in the margin of several acts.
+It is also a much valuable autograph : signed on the title page, it includes handwritten notes in the margin of several acts.

 Autograph

-On 22 September 1862, President Lincoln issued an ultimatum to the secessionist states: slavery shall be abolished on January 1 in all states that will not come back into the Union before that date.
+On 22 September 1862, President Lincoln issued an ultimatum to the secessionist states : slavery shall be abolished on January 1 in all states that will not come back into the Union before that date.

 At the promised date, January 1, 1863, Lincoln proclaimed an executive order abolishing slavery in the ten states on which he had no control.

-This strategy is of paramount political skill.
-It confirms that in the mind of Lincoln the end of slavery is the main issue of the American Civil War.
-Without alienating the states loyal to the Union, it gave such a boost to the slaves that their emancipation had no more obstacles, entering into the constitution through the Thirteenth Amendment on December 18, 1865.
+This strategy confirms that in the mind of Lincoln the end of slavery is the main issue of the Civil War.
+Without alienating the states loyal to the Union, it gave such a boost to the slaves that their emancipation had no more obstacles, entering into the constitution through the Thirteenth Amendment in 1865.

-One hundred years later, the Kennedy brothers are considering new advances for civil rights.
+In the next century the Kennedy brothers are considering new advances for civil rights.
 The murder of the President does not slow down the ardor of his brother.
-In 1964, Robert Kennedy bought at auction at Parke-Bernet a copy of the Emancipation Proclamation signed by Abraham Lincoln.
+In 1964, Robert Kennedy bought at auction at Parke-Bernet a copy of the Emancipation Proclamation signed by Lincoln

 US Civil War